What is Negative Confirmation?

 Why Use Negative Confirmations?

-Negative confirmations are advantageous in terms of economic viability for companies.
+Negative confirmations are advantageous in terms of cost and efficiency.
 It is measurably less expensive to distribute negative confirmations instead of positive confirmations, and therefore, more can be distributed for the same total cost.

 Depending on the auditor’s detection risk, the auditor may need confirmation from hundreds of customers, and it can be more efficient to use negative confirmations to collect audit evidence in such a manner.